Twenty years ago, there was barely anything like social media manager. It was hardly in our vocabulary.

-Many years later, there were some changes.
-But, regardless of these changes, a lot of social media media managers were still regarded as the lowest of the low, in the digital marketing and tech ladder.
+Regardless of these changes, a lot of social media media managers were still regarded as the lowest of the low, in the digital marketing and tech ladder.
 They were also paid peanuts.

 At the height of the discouragement, in some cases, clients felt like they were doing a social media manager a favor whenever they get to employ one.
-But then looking back at recent history, a lot has changed.
+Especially, in developing countries.

 Right now, with over 3 billion people on the social media and an ever increasing adoption rates by both brands and individual, not only are we having a rising number of professional social media managers, the job of a social media manager is gradually getting the prestige it deserves.

 Because, there’s no better time to be a social media manager than right now.
 But hey before we dive in further, let’s get some terms defined…

 Luckily, there are also a lot of both paid and free trainings put in place to get social media managers prepared for their roles, making it easier for aspiring social media managers to get started with the right skills.

 To be more explicit, this role is usually defined by the client or the social media manager as the case may be..

-Skills you need to become a social media manager
+Skills you need to become a Social Media Manager

-To become a social media, you don’t exactly need a backlog of experience to get started at the entry level.
+Although it might come very handy, to become a social media, you don’t really need a backlog of experience to get started at the entry level.

-Doesn’t matter that you didn’t have a degree in creative writing, learning about how to create a simple social media post will be very helpful for you especially if you’re in one of those social media popular for written content like Facebook, Linkedin etc.
+Doesn’t matter that you didn’t have a degree in creative writing, learning about how to create a simple social media post will be very helpful for you especially if you’re on one of those social media popular for written content like Facebook, LinkedIn etc.